Scalp: Society and culture

 The scalp plays an important role in the aesthetics of the face.
 Androgenic alopecia, or male pattern hair loss, is a common cause of concern to men.
 It may be treated with varying rates success by medication (e.g. finasteride, minoxidil) or hair transplantation.
 If the scalp is heavy and loose, a common change with ageing, the forehead may be low, heavy and deeply lined.
 The brow lift procedure aims to address these concerns.

-Scalping, the act of removing the scalp, is historically associated with the American West and the Indian Wars in particular, although the practice dates back to antiquity and has developed on each continent.
+Scalping is the act of removing a human scalp, usually with hair, as a trophy.
+Often associated with the history of North America, scalping developed independently on multiple continents and dates back to antiquity.